arith-geom/ag-comp-arith-geom/_research/drinfeld-modular-varieties.md

 ---
-layout: page
-title: "Drinfeld modular varieties and Drinfeld modular forms"
-description: "It has been observed that questions in number theory often have analogs over global function fields; then the ring of integers $\\mathbb{Z}$ is replaced by rings like the polynomial ring $\\mathbb{F}_p[t]$, and the field of rational numbers $\\mathbb{Q}$ by the field of rational functions over the finite field $\\mathbb{F}_p$ of $p$ elements, where $p$ is a prime number.
+description: It has been observed that questions in number theory often have analogs over global function fields; then the ring of integers $\mathbb{Z}$ is replaced by rings like the polynomial ring $\mathbb{F}_p[t]$, and the field of rational numbers
+  $\mathbb{Q}$ by the field of rational functions over the finite field $\mathbb{F}_p$ of $p$ elements, where $p$ is a prime number.
 Because methods from algebraic geometry can be applied to function fields, many questions over the latter are more tractable than the corresponding questions over number fields.
-One particular instance of this is Drinfeld's proof of the global Langlands correspondence for $\\mathrm{GL}_2$ over function fields.
+One particular instance of this is Drinfeld's proof of the global Langlands correspondence for $\mathrm{GL}_2$ over function fields.
 In his proof Drinfeld introduced what are now called Drinfeld modular varieties; these are function field analogs of certain Shimura varieties.
-Their cohomology gives rise to Galois representations and these varieties have an interesting geometry coming from their moduli interpretation."
+  Their cohomology gives rise to Galois representations and these varieties have an interesting geometry coming from their moduli interpretation.
+featured: false
+layout: page
+order: 999
+title: Drinfeld modular varieties and Drinfeld modular forms
 ---

 ## Mathematical Background